 Tips Round-Up (Premium)

-The Mail on Sunday's Midas column touted the long-term potential for Gresham House, the green investor, including for its dividend payout.
+The Financial Mail on Sunday's Midas column touted the "compelling" long-term prospects for video game developer Frontier Developments.

 The Financial Mail on Sunday's Midas column recommended that its readers but shares of Artisanal Spirits Co. , judging its lacklustre debut on the junior market to ne undeserved.

 The Financial Mail on Sunday's Midas column told readers to buy shares of Aviva, pointing out the recent share purchases by its chairman and the company's ongoing reorganisation which it said would pay dividends in the future.

 The Sunday Times's Sabah Meddings told readers to 'hold' shares of IP Group due to their valuation, even as she touted the many "gems" to be found in its portfolio.

 The Sunday Telegraph's Questor told investors to 'buy' shares of Asos, citing analysts who believed its logistical woes would pass to back up its case.